open-mmlab/mmaction2/README.md

 ## 🥳 🚀 What's New [🔝](#-table-of-contents)

-**The default branch has been switched to `1.x` from `master`, and we encourage users to migrate to the latest version with more supported models, stronger pre-training checkpoints and simpler coding.
+**The default branch has been switched to `main`(previous `1.x`) from `master`(current `0.x`), and we encourage users to migrate to the latest version with more supported models, stronger pre-training checkpoints and simpler coding.
 Please refer to [Migration Guide](https://mmaction2.readthedocs.io/en/latest/migration.html) for more details.**

 **Release (2023.04.06)**: v1.0.0 with the following new features: